 Boston University has a mandatory training program, based on federal regulations, that requires training for all animal users to ensure that they are qualified to work with and handle animals.
-All animal users are required to complete this training prior to working with animals, and the IACUC will not approve animal-use applications until the training has been completed.
+All animal users are required to complete this training prior to working with animals, and the Institutional Animal Care and Use Committee IACUC oversee... will not approve animal-use applications until the training has been completed.

 IACUC Personnel Training Procedures